espadrine/succinct-cybernetics/misc/cryptography.md

 ### Key derivation function

-One use of cryptographic hash functions is to store password, but only via a metafunction called a **key derivation function** that performs **key stretching** (passing a low-[entropy][] password through the hash function in a loop a large number of times) and salting (putting a known random prefix to protect against *rainbow attacks*).
+One use of cryptographic hash functions is to store password, but only via a metafunction called a **key derivation function** (KDF) that performs **key stretching** (passing a low-[entropy][] password through the hash function in a loop a large number of times) and salting (putting a known random prefix to protect against *rainbow attacks*).

-Famous key derivation functions include PBKDF2, bcrypt, scrypt and Argon2, ordered by date of creation and increased confidence in security.
+Famous KDFs include PBKDF2, bcrypt, scrypt and Argon2, ordered by date of creation and increased confidence in security.
 They typically have a stretching parameter to increase their complexity so that the same algorithm can be used when computers get better at brute-forcing passwords.

 [entropy]: ./information.md